Lesson Plan Template

 EDU 202: Education Practicum and Seminar in K-8 Education (4 credits)

 Practical experience in a public school classroom.
-The student spends at least six hours per week in an assigned classroom working with a mentor teacher and participates in a weekly seminar.
+The student spends at least eight hours per week in an assigned classroom working with a mentor teacher and participates in a weekly seminar.
 In classrooms, the student works with individuals, small groups, and the whole class while developing professional knowledge and responsibilities.
 Prerequisite(s): Elementary, ECH/ECS K-3 majors, Sophomores or above and preregistration with practicum supervisors.
 Qualifying Praxis Core scores; Grades in EDU 125/SED 125 or ECH 150 of B- or better.
 Offered Fall and Spring.

 EDU 224 – Practicum Field Experience and Seminar in Secondary and Middle Education (4 credits)